Australian Cultivar Registration Authority Inc.

 The primary aim is to promote stable nomenclature.
 This helps nursery owners to protect their property rights, plant breeders can relate knowledge of genetics to plant material, taxonomists know what they are working with, communicators can have more confidence in the information they publish, retailers can source plant material, and the general public can link their purchases to published information on gardening.
 For the trade user we believe that the use of correct nomenclature should be part of quality assurance accreditation and we recommend that the approved (internationally accepted) name should appear on plant labels regardless of the trademarked or promotional name used.
 Registration of a cultivar does not give the applicant any intellectual property rights (unlike PBR), but it does prevent another individual obtaining exclusive rights through PBR (cultivar piracy is not unknown in Australia).

 ACRA is a committee formed by representatives of each of the major regional (State) botanic gardens, the Society for Growing Australian Plants, and the Nursery Industry Association of Australia.
 In addition we can appoint other members who we feel represent special interests or who have expertise that is of value to us.
+ACRA was incorporated as an association (Association no.: A01593) in the Australian Capital Territory on 10 April 1989.
 The office is maintained at the Australian National Botanic Gardens (ANBG) in Canberra.
 ANBG provides office space and services, and the facilities of the Australian National Herbarium.
 Most of the work is done by volunteers.
 This includes the clerical, record keeping side of cultivar registration and mounting herbarium specimens.
 The main task at the moment is checking and revising all our records prior to internet publication.